vakwetu/puppet-certmonger/README.md

   }
 ```

-## Request a certificate from IPA using the certmonger provider
+## Request a certificate using the native type/provider

 This will create a certificate request with the given hostname (which will be
 used in the subject as the CN) and the given principal.
 It will use the key